-Kissama national park is about 75 km south to Luanda.
-It’s close enough to easily do a day trip and far enough to be completely outside the city’s influence.
+Kissama National Park is about 75 km south of Luanda.
+It’s close enough to easily make a day trip and far enough to be completely outside the city’s influence.

-Be advised that between the park entrance and the Kissama Lodge we have to drive about 30 km in a dirt road.
+Be advised that between the park entrance and the Kissama Lodge, we have to drive about 30 km on a dirt road.
 Don’t let this scare you, the road was in almost perfect condition, better than many of other roads in Angola.

 The problem is that there wasn’t anyone staying there and no one else but our group doing the game drive.
-If this is a normal day, they won’t be able to keep the park open with good conditions.
-It’s a shame because it’s a very pleasant activity and not that pricey… at least when compared with other prices in Angola:
+If this is a normal day, they won’t be able to keep the park open in good conditions.
+It’s a shame because it’s a very pleasant activity and not that pricey… at least when compared with other prices in Angola.

-- National Park Entrance: 2500 Akz(15 USD) per person;
+- National Park Entrance: 2500 AOA (15 USD) per person;

-- Game drive: 4000 Akz ( 24 USD) per person;
+- Game drive: 4000 AOA ( 24 USD) per person;

-- One night accommodation with breakfast: 20 000Akz (120USD);
+- One night accommodation with breakfast: 20 000 AOA (120USD);

-The Animals and Plants in Kissama National Park
+The Animals And Plants In Kissama National Park

-The Kwanza River, the surrounding landscape, the abnormal quantity of Baobab trees mixed with huge cactus and other exotic plants make the luxurious scenery, Jurassic-like.
-We were very lucky and went there in rainy season, therefore, the park was gloriously green.
+The Kwanza River, the surrounding landscape, and the abnormal quantity of Baobab trees mixed with giant cactus and other exotic plants make the luxurious scenery, Jurassic-like.
+We were very lucky and went there in the rainy season.
+Therefore, the park was gloriously green.

 The Safari in Kissama National Park